Baldwin Wake Walker: Surveyor of the Navy

 In his capacity as Surveyor of the Navy, Walker specified the requirements that led to the design of the large wooden screw frigates HMS Diadem, HMS Doris, HMS Ariadne, HMS Galatea, HMS Mersey, and HMS Orlando which were known simply as "Walker's Big Frigates".
 These large vessels were designed to compete with the United States Navy which had decided to build five steam frigates and one steam corvette.
 The ships had only a short service history as they were both too large for wooden ships and expensive to operate, as they required large crews.
-It is reported that due to the stresses caused by their powerful engines, Orlando and Mersey were both broken up after less than 20 years service.
+It is reported that due to the stresses caused by their powerful engines, Orlando and Mersey were both broken up after less than 20 years of service.

 When in 1858 the French started building La Gloire, the first armoured iron-hulled ship, the Admiralty was asked what it was doing to match this "new engine of war".
 Walker replied that he believed iron hulls would never replace wooden ships.
 After strong representations by Walker and Henry Corry, the Parliamentary under-secretary to the Admiralty, the Board of Admiralty was moved on 22 November 1858 to call for designs for a wooden-hulled, armour-plated warship, whose dimensions were approximately equal to those of La Gloire.
 Eventually it was decided to construct an iron-hulled ship instead, and HMS Warrior was the result.